-- Compensate for the loss of 36,570 AAFCU wetland habitat in the Yazoo Basin or the Lower Mississippi Valley Alluvial Plain. - Compensate for the loss of 202,798 Annual DUD of waterfowl habitat in the Yazoo Basin or the Lower Mississippi Valley Alluvial Plain. - Compensate for the loss of 714 average annual habitat units of Great Blue Heron wildlife habitat based in the Yazoo Basin or the Lower Mississippi Valley Alluvial Plain. - Note: Great Blue Heron impacts had the highest impacts for the terrestrial resources and were used to determine the terrestrial wildlife mitigation objective. - Compensate for the loss of 3,987 ADFA of aquatic resources and fisheries habitat in the Yazoo Basin or the Lower Mississippi Valley Alluvial Plain. - Compensate for the loss of 37 average annual habitat unites of shorebird habitat in the Yazoo Basin or the Lower Mississippi Valley Alluvial Plain.
+- Compensate for the loss of 27,534 AAFCU wetland habitat in the Yazoo Basin or the Lower Mississippi Valley Alluvial Plain. - Compensate for the loss of 196,721 Annual DUD of waterfowl habitat in the Yazoo Basin or the Lower Mississippi Valley Alluvial Plain. - Compensate for the loss of 694 average annual habitat units of Great Blue Heron wildlife habitat based in the Yazoo Basin or the Lower Mississippi Valley Alluvial Plain. - Note: Great Blue Heron impacts had the highest impacts for the terrestrial resources and were used to determine the terrestrial wildlife mitigation objective. - Compensate for the loss of 3,851 ADFA of aquatic resources and fisheries habitat in the Yazoo Basin or the Lower Mississippi Valley Alluvial Plain. - Compensate for the loss of 352 average annual habitat unites of shorebird habitat in the Yazoo Basin or the Lower Mississippi Valley Alluvial Plain.

 Other factors may influence planning objectives and the development of strategies, measures, and alternative plans.
 These may even play a role in mitigation plan selection depending on specific project circumstances and opportunities.
 Some of these factors are based on legal requirements and policies and others are derived from scientific or technical standards.
-For example, acquisition of lands or interests in lands for mitigation must be acquired before construction of the project commences or concurrently with acquisition of lands and interests in lands for other project purposes; and the physical construction of the mitigation work is required to be carried out before or concurrently with project construction (see Section 906(a) of WRDA 1986, as amended).
+For example, acquisition of lands or interests in lands for mitigation must be acquired before construction of the project commences or cconstruction (see Section 906(a) of WRDA 1986, as amended).
 This introduces an implementation time factor to consider later in plan evaluation and selection.
 Another example, from a scientific perspective, larger contiguous land tracts may offer better habitat value for fish and wildlife compared to dispersed smaller areas.
 This may influence site selection and land considerations for a mitigation project.